Meet Our Researchers: Advanced Manufacturing and Materials

 Distracted driving is the leading cause of fatal crashes in New Jersey.
 Researchers hope increasing public awareness will save lives.
 Meet Mohammad Jalayer, transportation engineer.

-This is a portrait of Dr. Sam Lofland standing in front of an x-ray diffractometer in his physics lab.
+Portrait of Rowan researcher and physicist Sam Lofland standing in front of an x-ray diffractometer

 Advanced materials science